Proactive steps for peace of mind.

 Will I be held responsible for fraudulent charges?

-Alerus has a zero-liability policy for unauthorized transactions, as long as you report the issue promptly.
+Alerus has a zero-liability policy for unauthorized transactions for personal accounts, as long as you report the issue promptly.
 Contact us soon as you notice suspicious activity.

 What should I do if my identity is stolen?